acntech/microservice-patterns/ipc-patterns-rest/README.md

 ##### Run example
 Build and start each application (spring-boot).

-Call the order services by doinga `POST` to `localhost:8080/orders` with the following requestbody:
+Call the order services by doing a `POST` to `localhost:8080/orders` with the following requestbody:
 ```js
 {
     "orderlines": [